 Tuning a servo system is a complex and iterative process.
-It typically requires tuning multiple control loops, each with its own gains (proportional, integral, and/or derivative) to be adjusted, not to mention additional parameters such as acceleration and velocity feed-forward gains and filters to reduce oscillations.
+It typically requires tuning multiple control loops, each with its own gains (proportional, integral, and/or derivative) to be adjusted.
+In addition, tuning a servo drive usually requires adjustments to additional parameters including acceleration and velocity feed-forward gains and filters to reduce oscillations.

 Auto tuning is based on the same principles as manual tuning.
 That is, the performance of the motor is evaluated relative to a given command, and the servo drive automatically adjusts the gains until values are found that give the best performance.
 In most cases, the auto tuning process can also add filters to the control loop to suppress oscillations caused by resonance frequencies in the system.

 Adaptive tuning is similar to auto tuning, but goes one step further and allows for a wide range of parameters that will provide stable control of the servo system.
 Adaptive tuning continuously monitors the system’s performance and, if necessary, adjusts the control loop gains and filter parameters to compensate for unknown or changing load conditions during the system’s operation.
 The key to adaptive tuning is that it runs continuously in the background of the control system to detect resonances by analyzing the frequency response of the torque loop.

 To see (and hear) a linear system with poor servo tuning, and how it can be corrected with a simple auto-tuning procedure, check out this video from Bosch Rexroth.

 One-parameter tuning typically refers to a tuning feature that can be used to fine tune the system’s response after adaptive tuning has been configured.

 The term one-parameter tuning comes from the fact that a single parameter is used to configure multiple system attributes — including gains, filters, friction compensation, and control of resonance.